Here are answers to some frequently asked questions about parking locations, purchasing permits, parking lots, parking citations, towing, and more.

 A. In order to control costs, the City contracts with a citation processing service.
 Please visit www.citationprocessingcenter.com to pay a parking citation received in Union City.

 Q. Is there a service charge to pay online?

 A. There is a service charge (fee) billed on all credit card payments.
 The amount is listed on the payment screen.

 Q. Does the City need to write parking tickets to balance its budget?

 A. Parking citations are issued to make sure that parking rules and regulations are observed, not to make money.
-Parking citation revenues are used to provide parking services and to recover the costs of enforcing parking regulations.
+Parking citation revenues are used to provide and maintain parking services and to recover the costs of enforcing parking regulations.

 Q. Does the City use a private contractor to enforce parking and are they paid based on the number of citations issued?

 A. Parking citations are issued by Union City employees with oversight by the Union City Police Department.
 It is a parking enforcement employee’s job to issue parking citations, but their compensation is not affected by how many parking citations are issued.

 A. There is no parking citation quota.
 The number of citations given increases and decreases with the level of compliance with parking laws.